 Funnel Report Set Up

 The funnel reporting feature is available from either:

 - An individual campaigns analytics page in the Dashboard

 - An individual Canvas details page, via the Analyze Variants button

 Funnel Reports can be made for existing active campaigns and Canvases.
 These reports show a series of events that a campaign recipient progresses through over a period of one (1) to thirty (30) days from the date they received the message.
 A user is considered converted through a step in the funnel if they perform the event in the specified order.

 Please note that Funnel Reports are not currently available for SMS or API campaigns.

 Step 1: Select Time Frame

-You can select a time frame for a campaign or Canvas receipt (which has a maximum window of 6 months) and duration for completing your funnel steps (which has a maximum window of 30 days).
-In the example below, your funnel would look for users who received this campaign in the last 7 days and completed the funnel within 14 days.
+You can select a time frame for your report (within the past 6 months), and refine the data to see users who upon entering the Canvas, completed the funnel events within a set window (maximum of 30 days).
+In the example below, your funnel would look for users who received this Canvas in the last 7 days and completed the funnel within 3 days.

 Step 2: Select Events for Funnel Steps